JBZoo/SimpleTypes/README.md

 ### Smart and useful parser
 SimpleTypes has really smart parser for all input values.
-It can find number, understand any decimal symbols, trim, letter cases, e.t.c... and it works relly fast!
+It can find number, understand any decimal symbols, trim, letter cases, e.t.c... and it works really fast!

 ```php
 $money = new Money(' - 1 2 3 , 4 5 6 rub '); // Equals -123.456 rubles